How much should we be involved in this world and its pleasures?

 The earth is entrusted to our care.
-This indicates that there is an intrinsic value in using our talents and knowledge to develop the material world.
+This suggests that there is an intrinsic value in using our talents to cultivate and develop the physical world.

 Which approach is correct?

-|“'The earth and its fullness belong to God’ — this is before reciting a blessing.
-‘The earth He entrusted to humanity’ — this is after reciting a blessing.”
-(Berachot 35)|
+“The earth and all that it holds is God’s” — this is before one recites a blessing.
+“The earth He entrusted to man” — that is after one has recited the blessing.
+(Berachot 35)

 (Adapted from Ein Eyah vol. II, p.
 172)